HermiTech-LLC/Morty/mother/Docs/completeme.md

      RDEPENDS_${PN} = "python3 torch ros"
      ```

+   - **FPGA Bitstream Recipe**:
+     ```sh
+     cd meta-fpga/recipes-fpga
+     mkdir bitstream
+     cd bitstream
+     ```
+   - Create `fpga-bitstream.bb` recipe file:
+     ```sh
+     DESCRIPTION = "FPGA Bitstream for Bipedal Humanoid" LICENSE = "Proprietary"
+     SRC_URI = "file://top_L.bit"

+     do_install() {
+         install -d ${D}/lib/firmware
+         install -m 0644 ${WORKDIR}/top_L.bit ${D}/lib/firmware/
+     }
+     ```

 ## Phase 4: Integration and Testing

 1. **Integrate AI/ML Models**
-   - Integrate the selected AI/ML models into the Yocto build.
+   - Integrate AI/ML models trained for your specific robotic tasks into the Yocto build.
-   - Optimize model performance for the target hardware.
+   - Optimize model performance for the NXP i.MX 8M Mini Quad and Coral Edge TPU.

 2. **Develop Application Logic**
-   - Implement the main application logic in Python.
+   - Implement and test the main application logic using ROS, custom scripts, and communication protocols.
-   - Leverage existing `main.py` and `rospinn.py` scripts as necessary.
+   - Ensure tight integration between the FPGA, CPU, and AI/ML models, with real-time data processing and control.

 3. **Test and Debug**
-   - Test the integrated system on the target hardware.
+   - Test the integrated system on the target hardware (including FPGA and ROS nodes).
-   - Validate functionality and performance.
+   - Validate that communication between ROS nodes, AI models, and FPGA hardware is seamless.
+   - Debug any issues related to timing, signal processing, or data flow.

 ## Phase 5: Deployment and Documentation

 1. **Create Final Image**
-   - Build the final Yocto image for the embedded device:
+   - Build the final Yocto image for the embedded device, ensuring all components are included:
      ```sh
-     bitbake core-image-minimal
+     bitbake core-image-full-cmdline
      ```

 2. **Deploy and Test**
-   - Deploy the built image to the target hardware and verify the system.
+   - Deploy the built image to the target hardware (FPGA + CPU + peripherals).
+   - Test the system in a real-world environment, ensuring stability and performance under load.

 3. **Documentation**
-   - Update `README.md` with detailed instructions for building and deploying the project.
+   - Update `README.md` with detailed instructions for building, deploying, and configuring the project.
-   - Document any customizations and configurations made during the project.
+   - Document customizations, configuration files, and any special instructions for replication.
+   - Include troubleshooting tips and expected outcomes for different test scenarios.

 ## Immediate Action Items

 1. **Set Up Yocto Environment**
-   - Install required tools and download the Yocto Project repository.
-   - Set up the initial build environment.
+   - Install required tools, download the Yocto Project repository, and set up the initial build environment.

 2. **Prepare Custom Layers and Recipes**
-   - Begin developing the custom layers and Bitbake recipes based on the project requirements.
+   - Develop and refine the custom layers and Bitbake recipes tailored to your project’s hardware and software requirements.

 3. **Integrate AI/ML Models**
-   - Ensure the AI/ML models are optimized and integrated into the Yocto build.
+   - Optimize and integrate the AI/ML models, ensuring they work efficiently with the hardware platform.

 4. **Test and Debug**
-   - Test the integrated system on the target hardware and debug any issues.
+   - Thoroughly test the integrated system on the target hardware and address any issues that arise.